Retail: History

 In the post-war period, an American architect, Victor Gruen developed a concept for a shopping mall; a planned, self-contained shopping complex complete with an indoor plaza, statues, planting schemes, piped music, and car-parking.
-Gruen's vision was to create a shopping atmosphere where people felt so comfortable, they would spend more time in the environment, thereby enhancing opportunities for purchasing.
+Gruen's vision was to create a shopping atmosphere where people felt so comfortable that they would spend more time in the environment, thereby enhancing opportunities for purchasing.
 The first of these malls opened at Northland Mall near Detroit in 1954.
 Throughout the twentieth century, a trend towards larger store footprints became discernible.
 The average size of a U.S. supermarket grew from 31000 sqft square feet in 1991 to 44000 sqft square feet in 2000.
 By the end of the twentieth century, stores were using labels such as "mega-stores" and "warehouse" stores to reflect their growing size.
-The upward trend of increasing retail space was not consistent across nations and led in the early 21st century to a 2-fold difference in square footage per capita between the United States and Europe.
+The upward trend of increasing retail space was not consistent across nations and led in the early 21st century to the United States having nearly a 2-fold difference in square footage per capita compared to Europe.

 As the 21st century takes shape, some indications suggest that large retail stores have come under increasing pressure from online sales models and that reductions in store size are evident.
 Under such competition and other issues such as business debt, there has been a noted business disruption called the retail apocalypse in recent years which several retail businesses, especially in North America, are sharply reducing their number of stores, or going out of business entirely.

-Consolidation

-Among retailers and retails chains a lot of consolidation has appeared over the last couple of decades.
-Between 1988 and 2010, worldwide 40,788 mergers and acquisitions with a total known value of US$2.255 trillion have been announced.
-The largest transactions with involvement of retailers in/from the United States have been: the acquisition of Albertson's Inc. for US$17 billion in 2006, the merger between Federated Department Stores Inc with May Department Stores valued at 16.5 bil.
-USD in 2005 – now Macy's, and the merger between Kmart Holding Corp and Sears Roebuck & Co with a value of US$10.9 billion in 2004.

-Between 1985 and 2018 there have been 46,755 mergers or acquisitions conducted globally in the retail sector (either acquirer or target from the retail industry).
-These deals cumulate to an overall known value of around US$2,561 billion.
-The three major Retail M&A waves took place in 2000, 2007 and lately in 2017.
-However the all-time high in terms of number of deals was in 2016 with more than 2,700 deals.
-In terms of added value 2007 set the record with the US$225 billion.

-Here is a list of the top ten largest deals (ranked by volume) in the Retail Industry: